SSimon16/2017-ME224/README.md

 Enter "Y" in the command line when prompted to move to the next step.

-The program will open a new window to display dots, which looks like this:
+The program will open a new window to display dots, which look like this:
 ![Sample Window Image](https://github.com/SSimon16/2017-ME224/blob/main/sample-screen.png)